How to get your driving licence in Singapore

 - ComfortDelGro Driving Centre: 215 Ubi Ave 4

-The processing fee for converting your licence is $50 and the test fee is $6.50 (payable with cash, CashCard or NETS only).
+The processing fee for converting your licence is $50 and the test fee is $6.50 (per attempt).
 Make sure you buy the basic theory book at a driving centre, bookshop or petrol station.

 Other need-to-know tips for driving in Singapore

-The grey box mounted above your dashboard is the CashCard-reading In-vehicle Unit, or IU.
-You need to buy a CashCard from a petrol station or convenience store, which can be topped up at the latter or at top-up machines in most car parks.
-The cards store value and are used to pay for car parks (the fee is debited automatically at the exit barrier) and Electronic Road Pricing (ERP).
-ERP is charged on expressways and in the central zones, and rates vary according to the location and time of day.
+You need to buy a CashCard from a petrol station or convenience store and use it to pay for Electronic Road Pricing (ERP).
+ERP is charged on expressways and in the central zones – rates vary according to location and time.

 # Off-Peak Car Scheme